chw002/090/README.md

 ## Dataset

 The project uses the International Skin Imaging Collaboration (ISIC) 2020 Challenge dataset, which contains over 33,000 dermoscopic images of skin lesions with binary classification (benign/malignant).
-The dataset presents significant class imbalance (approximately 1.76% positive samples), making it a challenging but realistic medical image classification task.
+The dataset presents significant class imbalance (approximately 1.76% positive samples), which is a challenging but realistic medical image classification task.

 ## Features